 The mystical chord

 he following extracts have been translated from volume 4 of Das Geheimnis der Form bei Richard Wagner by Alfred Lorenz (1868-1939).
-They appear

 They appear near the beginning of the book in the discussion of act one, period VI.

 he importance of harmony for Wagner can be seen in Wolzogen's Memoirs, where the author refers to that

 from which the world would arise.
 They floated as it were around the creative fantasy as elements of mood, in which it tended to sink deeper and deeper, in order --

 like Faust ascending to the mothers -- to arrive at the eternal Ideas, the forms and shapes of its art.

 es: Faust with the mothers!